merenlab/anvio/anvio/docs/artifacts/genome-taxonomy-txt.md

-This is the output tables that are displayed when you run %(anvi-estimate-scg-taxonomy)s or %(anvi-estimate-trna-taxnomy)s, but formatted as a tab-delimited text file.
+This is the output tables that are displayed when you run %(anvi-estimate-scg-taxonomy)s or %(anvi-estimate-trna-taxonomy)s, but formatted as a tab-delimited text file.

 To get this output, just provide the `-o` or the `-O` flag when running %(anvi-estimate-scg-taxonomy)s or %(anvi-estimate-trna-taxonomy)s.